StuartFarmer/ShitpostBot/README.md

 If you have issues installing OpenCV to get this shit to work that's not my problem.

+Also package.json doesn't have all the dependencies in it.
+Oops.

 No warranties, express or implied, yada yada.